Bounded Model Checking for Hyperproperties: Descriptions of Case Studies

 \subsection{Case study 1: Symmetry in the Bakery Algorithm}

-We first investigate the symmetry property in Lamport's Bakery algorithm for enforcing mutual exclusion in a concurrent program.
-The algorithm works as follows.
-When a process intends to enter the critical section, a ticket with a special number will be drawn by the process.
-When more than one process requests to enter the critical section, the process with the smallest ticket number enters first, while other processes wait.
-In a concurrent program, it is also possible that two or more processes hold tickets with same number if they drew tickets at the same time.
-To solve this, while ticket comparison is a tie, we let the process with smaller process ID enter the critical section first and keep others in waiting.
+We first investigate the symmetry property in Lamport's Bakery algorithm for enforcing mutual exclusion in a concurrent program.~\cite{cfst19} The Bakery algorithm works as follows.
+When a process $p$ intends to enter the critical section, $p$ draws a ``ticket'' modeled by a number.
+When more than one process attempt to enter the critical section, the process with the smallest ticket number enters first, while other processes wait.
+In a concurrent program, it is also possible that two or more processes hold tickets with same number if they drew tickets simultaneously.
+To solve this tie, when processes with the same ticket try to access the critical section, the process with smaller process ID enters first while the other processes wait.
+The Bakery algorithm is shown in Algorithm~\ref{alg:bbb}.